-- i.
-CFS defines unreasonable complainants as 'those who, because of the frequency or nature of their contacts with the school, hinder our consideration of their or other people's complaints'.
-This may include serial and persistent complaints or vexatious or frivolous complaints as defined by the Office of the Independent Adjudicator. - ii.
-A complaint may be regarded as unreasonable when the person making the complaint: - refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved - refuses to accept that certain issues are not within the scope of a complaints procedure - insists on the complaint being dealt with in ways which are incompatible with the Complaints Policy or with good practice - introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - makes unjustified complaints about staff who are trying to deal with the issues raised in the complaint, and seeks to have them replaced - changes the basis of the complaint as the investigation proceeds - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) including as defined as serial and persistent by the Department for Education - refuses to accept the findings of the investigation into that complaint where the School's Complaints Policy has been fully and properly implemented and completed including referral to the Education Skills and Funding Agency - seeks an unrealistic outcome - makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with, including as defined as serial and persistent by the Department for Education - makes a vexatious or frivolous complaint as defined by the Office of the Independent Adjudicator.
-This is defined as:- complaints which are obsessive, persistent, harassing, prolific, repetitious; insistence upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason; insistence upon pursuing meritorious complaints in an unreasonable manner; complaints which are designed to cause disruption or annoyance; demands for redress that lack any serious purpose or value
+- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved - refuses to accept that certain issues are not within the scope of a complaints procedure - insists on the complaint being dealt with in ways which are incompatible with the Complaints Policy or with good practice - introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - makes unjustified complaints about staff who are trying to deal with the issues raised in the complaint, and seeks to have them replaced - changes the basis of the complaint as the investigation proceeds - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) including as defined as serial and persistent by the Department for Education - refuses to accept the findings of the investigation into that complaint where the academy's Complaints Policy has been fully and properly implemented and completed including referral to the Education Skills and Funding Agency - seeks an unrealistic outcome

-- iii.
-A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically:
+- makes excessive demands on academy time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with, including as defined as serial and persistent by the Department for Education - makes a vexatious or frivolous complaint as defined by the Office of the Independent Adjudicator.
+This is defined as:- complaints which are obsessive, persistent, harassing, prolific, repetitious; insistence upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason; insistence upon pursuing meritorious complaints in an unreasonable manner; complaints which are designed to cause disruption or annoyance; demands for redress that lack any serious purpose or value iii.A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically:

 - maliciously

 - aggressively

 - using threats, intimidation or violence

 - using abusive, offensive or discriminatory language

 - knowing it to be false

 - using falsified information

 - publishing unacceptable information in a variety of media such as in social media websites and newspapers

-3. Contacts whilst a complaint is being investigated
+3. Contact whilst a complaint is being investigated

-Complainants should limit the numbers of communications with a school while a complaint is being progressed.
+i.Complainants should limit the number of communications with an academy while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.